NadiaBeidas/FlyerView/README.md

 git clone https://github.com/NadiaBeidas/FlyerView.git

-This project used to be up-to-date on Heroku at: https://flyer-view.herokuapp.com/ However, we decided to make our database local because the Heroku database could potentially charge us and this is only a class project. transitioning to a non-local databse would be easy though.
+This project used to be up-to-date on Heroku at: https://flyer-view.herokuapp.com/ However, we decided to make our database local because the Heroku database could potentially charge us.
+As a result, we transition to a non-local database.

 View the project:
     install npm